Swollen Testicles

 Seek professional care if you experience any of the following symptoms

 A varicocele is a condition where the veins in your scrotum become enlarged.
-The exaxt cause is unknown, but experts believe that it may be due to defective valves in the veins within your scrotum.
+The exact cause is unknown, but experts believe that it may be due to defective valves in the veins within your scrotum.
 The valves regulate the flow of blood to and from the testicles.
-It may occur from compression of a vein by a nearby structures as well.
-Varicoceles may lead to decreased sperm production and quality.
+It may also occur from compression of a vein by nearby structures.
+Varicoceles may lead to decreased sperm production and quality as well as dull achy pain after standing for long periods.

-Epididymitis is the swelling and inflammation of your epididymis, a tube at the back of the testicle that carries your sperm.
-Epididymitis is most commonly caused by bacterial infections, including sexually-transmitted infections such as chlamydia and gonorrhea.
+Epididymitis is the swelling and inflammation of the epididymis, a tube at the back of the testicle that carries sperm.
+Epididymitis is most commonly caused by bacterial infections, including sexually-transmitted infections like chlamydia and gonorrhea.

 Reviewed By: